JunHyeongKim73/2019-2-OSS-L2/README.md

 # Description

-## JavaFX
+## FashioNet

-1. Simple Chatting program
-2. Adding more scale such as bots
+### status

+Not-working, not maintained and out-dated

+### Our plans

+1. Matching the versions
+2. Documenting for opensource users
+3. Making Datasets
+4. Fixing Grammer

 ## Members